 Part-Time Enrollment*: $1,998 per course for 21/22 academic year (minimum of 18 courses required to graduate; see curriculum page for a list of required and elective courses)

-Moravian College has no additional fees for this program!
+Moravian University has no additional fees for this program!

 *All admitted students must enroll full-time for the first semester.
 Following the first semester, a student may request to register as a part-time student.

 Certified/licensed athletic trainers who are employed full-time by St. Luke’s University Health Network (Bethlehem, PA) receive a 25% discount on total Doctor of Athletic Training (DAT) tuition.

 The Technology Requirements for the Doctor of Athletic Training program include that students have access to or purchase a computer with word processing software and reliable access to the internet.

 Students planning to enroll or are enrolled in Moravian University's Doctor of Athletic Training Program are eligible to apply for several scholarships:

 - NATA members are eligible to apply for the National Athletic Trainers' Association Research and Education Foundation (NATA-REF) Doctoral Scholarship.
 The application deadline is early January.
 Additional information can be found here.

 Students are eligible to apply for District Scholarships for their membership District.
 Links to District scholarship websites, where available, are provided below:

 - Eastern Athletic Trainers' Association (District 1-2), Frank George Doctoral Scholarship

 - Mid-Atlantic Athletic Trainers' Association (District 3), William Prentice Scholarship